Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 <div class="figure" style="text-align: center">
 <img src="img/missing.PNG" alt="Missing values assigned in the ECLS-K:2011 data file" width="100%" />
-<p class="caption">(\#fig:fig9-3)Missing values assigned in the ECLS-K:2011 data file</p>
+<p class="caption">(\#fig:fig9-4)Missing values assigned in the ECLS-K:2011 data file</p>
 </div>

 ## Coding

 If your team plans to clean data using code, it can be very helpful to create a coding style guide.
 This style guide can be tailored to a specific language that all staff will use (such as R or Stata), or it can be written more generically to apply to any coding language staff use to clean data.
 Below is a small sampling of good coding practices to consider adding to your guide.
-If you are looking for guides for a specific language, it can be very helpful to google existing style guides in that language.
+If you are looking for guides for a specific language, it can be very helpful to search online for existing style guides in that language.

 - Consider building and implementing coding templates [@daskalova_coding_nodate; @farewell_my_2018]
   - Templates can standardize the format of syntax files (such as using standard headers to break up code)